 Curious and ready to delve deeper into new means of inquiry using the art of yoga she completed her 200 hour embodied flow teacher training in Bali in December 2015, studying under Tara Judelle and Scott Lyons.
 Embodied flow draws on body-mind centering, somatic psychotherapy, and science to delve into the on going exploration into consciousness.
 A school of yoga that weaves traditional yoga philosophy and knowledge, with what we know in the 21st century, to provide even more means to explore the expansion of consciousness and awareness.
 This ultimately allows us to find a deep sense of ease, strength and connectivity in the 21st century human form.

 Tina's vinyasa flow classes are dynamic, explorative, playful and relaxing.
 She aims to provide a healthy balance of fun, vitality and challenge with relaxation, healing and bliss.
-She teaches vinyasa flow classes here at the Ashtanga yoga workshop appropriate for students of all levels of yoga experience.
+She teaches vinyasa flow classes here at The Exeter Yoga Workshop appropriate for students of all levels of yoga experience.
 Tina will give variations in more challenging postures so each person only does what feels right for them.